EMS Duty Physician (EDP) Team *

 Marine Rescue Team *

-Commanded by Captain Sarah Druy, the Virginia Beach EMS Marine Rescue Team was established in August 1991 to administer a water rescue program which provided for the immediate response and timely arrival of a specially trained and equipped water response dive team.
+Commanded by Captain Sarah Druy, the Virginia Beach EMS Marine Rescue Team was established in August of 1991 to administer a water rescue program, which provided for the immediate response and timely arrival of a specially trained and equipped water response dive team.
 The Marine Rescue Team was the first dive team in Hampton roads to have certified Public Safety Divers thru the nationally recognized Emergency Response Diving International agency.
-This team has the capability to respond to any and all requests for rescues above and below the water surface, which includes (but is not limited to): boats in distress, drowning/near-drowning victims, vehicles in the water, swimmers in distress, and ice/frozen water rescue.
+This team has the capability to respond to any and all requests for rescues above and below the water surface, which includes (but is not limited to): boats in distress, drowning/near-drowning victims, vehicles in the water, swimmers in distress, ice/frozen water rescue, and flood response.

-Consisting of specially trained and certified divers, rescue swimmers and boat Coxswains, the team specializes in search techniques to locate and recover victims from hazardous situations in marine environments.
-The team is also provides proactive boat patrols along the oceanfront resort areas during the summer and for the numerous special events on and around the waterways of the City.
+Consisting of specially trained and certified lifeguards, rescue swimmers, and boat Coxswains, the team specializes in search techniques to locate and recover victims from hazardous situations in marine environments.
+The team also provides proactive boat patrols along the Oceanfront resort areas during the summer and for the numerous special events on and around the waterways of the City.

-The Team has several all-weather rescue boats outfitted with state of the art side scan sonars along with a Zodiac boat used for rapid deployment, two jet skis and three response trucks.
+The Team has several all-weather rescue boats outfitted with state-of-the-art side scan sonars along with a Zodiac boat used for rapid deployment, a jet ski and two response trucks.

 - Rescue Boat 1 – 24ft Willard RHIB